Grant Single Subscription Permissions

 On a new tab, navigate to Chronom's Integrations Page and click on the

-+ Add a subscription under <Your Tenant Name>
++ Add a subscription under <Your Tenant Name>button.

 Copy the

-All steps bellow should be executed in the same bash session.
+All steps below should be executed in the same bash session.

 It is recommended to copy and paste the commands one by one to avoid any mistakes.

-The steps bellow assume you have Azure CLI installed and configured with the necessary permissions.
+The steps below assume you have Azure CLI installed and configured with the necessary permissions.

 If you haven't installed Azure CLI yet, you can follow the instructions here.